 37.5 Our personnel will only access your data under your specific instructions and for the purpose of issue resolution, where such an issue was raised by you and agreement was reached with you that such access is required to resolve the issue.
 This data access will therefore be considered to be itself a Processing Instruction.
-In this event, we will ensure that any personnel entrusted with accessing your data have undertaken to comply with the principle of data secrecy and have been duly instructed on the protective regulations imposed upon us under the General Data Protection Regulation (GDPR).
+In this event, we will ensure that any personnel entrusted with accessing your data have undertaken to comply with the principle of data secrecy and have been duly instructed on the protective regulations imposed upon us under the Data Protection Act.
 The undertaking to secrecy shall continue after the completion of the Processing Instruction.

 37.6 We will, without undue delay, inform you of any material breach of the regulations for the protection of your personal data, committed by us, our personnel and/or the Hosting Provider.
 We will implement the measures necessary to secure the data and to mitigate potential adverse effects on the data subjects and shall agree upon the same with you without undue delay.

 37.7 We will not use data transmitted to us for any purpose other than to fulfil our obligations under the Order Form.

 38.1 You warrant that you will follow the operating instructions in full regarding the use of the Software, our guidance and the issuing of Processing Instructions to same and at all times act according to the requirements of a Data Controller as defined in statute.